deepakshimpi1/InterviewPreparation1/Cosmosdb.md

    - You specify a time limit, say 5 seconds.
 If a read operation is requested, the system guarantees that the data returned is no more than 5 seconds old.
 This allows for a balance between having relatively fresh data and minimizing the impact on read performance.

 3. **Session Consistency:**
    - User C logs in and starts a session.
 During this session, any posts or updates made by User C will be immediately visible to them.
-However, if another user, say User D, views the posts during the same time, they might not see the most recent updates until they start their own session.
+However, if another user, say User D, views thes posts during the same time, they might not see the most recent updates until they start their own session.

 4. **Consistent Prefix:**
    - Imagine a scenario where users are posting messages, and each message has a sequential identifier.
 The system ensures that, while the messages may not be completely up-to-date, any read operation will see a consistent order of messages, maintaining the sequence.